rhelmot/websocketdemo/README.md

 websocketdemo
 =============

-An echo server in nodejs websockets
+An echo server in nodejs websockets.

+You're gonna need to `npm install ws` first.